sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set 2.md

 Scaling and High Availability: Application Load Balancers are often deployed in a redundant configuration with multiple instances to ensure high availability and fault tolerance.
 If any backend server becomes unavailable, the load balancer will automatically route traffic to the healthy servers.

 ## Q18: If you have three instances in the target group so whenever any instance gets down, how you will come to know that one instance is down?
-To detect when an instance in the target group goes down, you can set up an automated monitoring and alerting system.
-AWS, for example, provides various services that can help you achieve this.
-Here’s one possible approach using AWS services:

-Amazon CloudWatch: Set up CloudWatch to monitor the health of the instances in your target group.
+**Amazon CloudWatch**: Set up CloudWatch to monitor the health of the instances in your target group.
 CloudWatch can collect and track metrics like CPU utilization, network traffic, and status checks.

-CloudWatch Alarms: Create CloudWatch alarms based on specific conditions, such as when the status check fails for an instance or when the instance’s health check status becomes “unhealthy.”
+**CloudWatch Alarms**: Create CloudWatch alarms based on specific conditions, such as when the status check fails for an instance or when the instance’s health check status becomes “unhealthy.”

-Amazon SNS (Simple Notification Service): Configure an SNS topic to send notifications when an alarm is triggered.
+**Amazon SNS (Simple Notification Service)**: Configure an SNS topic to send notifications when an alarm is triggered.
 This topic can have one or more subscribers, such as email addresses, SMS numbers, or other AWS services.

-Amazon Auto Scaling: If you are using Auto Scaling, it can automatically replace failed instances.
+**Amazon Auto Scaling**: If you are using Auto Scaling, it can automatically replace failed instances.
 In such cases, you can configure Auto Scaling to use the SNS topic as a notification mechanism.

 ## Q19: Have you created any RDS instances? could you specify the multi-AZ and read replica?
-Multi-AZ Deployment:
+**Multi-AZ Deployment**:
 In Multi-AZ (Availability Zone) deployment, Amazon RDS automatically provisions and maintains a synchronous standby replica of your primary database in a different Availability Zone.
 This standby replica provides data redundancy and automatic failover in the event of an infrastructure failure or maintenance event affecting the primary database.
 If the primary database becomes unavailable, Amazon RDS will automatically promote the standby replica to become the new primary database.
 Multi-AZ is a high-availability feature that helps enhance the resilience of your database.

-Read Replicas:
+**Read Replicas**:
 Read replicas in Amazon RDS are copies of the primary database instance that are asynchronously updated from the primary instance.
 They are used to offload read traffic from the primary database, thereby improving read performance and scalability.
 Read replicas can be created in the same region as the primary database or in different regions, allowing you to distribute read traffic across various locations

 ## Q20: Cloud formation vs Terraform